EU grid champion stuck in tangle of wires and pipes

 Two of its four top power grids are in foreign hands (TenneT and Elia), while RWE's grid Amprion was sold to German financial investors.
 State-owned EnBW is believed to be reviewing whether to hold on to its power grid TransnetBW and its TerraNets gas grid joint venture with Italian Eni.

 In gas, the situation is similar.
-Last year, E.ON sold its Open Grid Europe to a consortium led by Australia's Macquarie, which earlier had also acquired RWE's Thyssengas.
+Last year, E.ON sold its Open Grid Europe to a consortium led by Australia's Macquarie (MQG.AX), which earlier had also acquired RWE's Thyssengas.

 There are more than 10 German gas grids, some of them owned by foreign firms including Fluxys, GRTgaz and Dutch Gasunie.